Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/24_Hygrothermograph_DHT11.rst

     Parameter 2: select the type of sensor, DHT11 or DHT12.

     **getTempAndHumidity():** Obtain temperature and humidity data.
-The received data must be stored in the ‘TempAndHumidity’ class.
+The received data must be stored in the 'TempAndHumidity' class.

     **getStatus():** To judge whether the obtained data format is normal, the return value of 0 means the data is normal, and the return value of non-0 means the data is abnormal or the data fails to be obtained.